zhang-haozhe/LeetcodeSolutions/README.md

 # Solution:

-My solution is that each time the program adds one digit times 10 to the power of x to the result variable, where x represents the "reversed place of the digit".
+My solution is that each time the program adds one digit time 10 to the power of x to the result variable, where x represents the "reversed place of the digit".
 For example, given number 123, it adds 1 _ 10 ^ 0, 2 _ 10 ^ 1, and 3 \* 10 ^ 2, respectively.
 If the number is negative, turn it into a positive number and mark the input as a negative number.
 When the calculation is completed, the program returns the negative number of the result.